GvozdevLeonid/python_bladerf/README.md

 If your bladerf files are in non-standard paths and during installation the python_bladerf cannot find libbladeRF.h and bladeRF2.h or the library files, you can specify the paths via environment variables
 ```
-export/set {linux and macos / windows}  PYTHON_BLADERF_CFLAGS=path_to_libbladeRF.h_andbladeRF2.h
-export/set {linux and macos / windows}  PYTHON_BLADERF_LDFLAGS=path_to_libbladerf.(so, dylib, dll)
+LINUX/MACOS:
+export PYTHON_BLADERF_CFLAGS=path_to_libbladeRF.h and bladeRF2.h
+export PYTHON_BLADERF_LDFLAGS=path_to_libbladerf.(so, dylib)
+WINDOWS:
+set PYTHON_BLADERF_INCLUDE_PATH=path_to_libbladeRF.h and bladeRF2.h
+set PYTHON_BLADERF_LIB_PATH=path_to_libbladerf.dll
 ```

+If you notice smeared frequencies in sweep mode please increase the time between sweeps.
+`export pybladerf_sweep_await_time=1.5-3 or more` await_time is the delay time between different frequencies in milliseconds

 ## Requirements:
 * Numpy>=2.2.1
-* Cython==0.29.37
+* Cython>=3.1.0,<3.2
 * Scipy (optional, for faster work)
 * pyFFTW (optional, for faster work)
 * pyjnius and android (only for android)

 ## bladerf:
-The library supports all bladerf2 functions, some of the functions can also work on the first versions.If there is a demand for full support of the first version, I will add it.
+The library supports all bladerf2 functions, some of the functions can also work on the first versions.
+If there is a demand for full support of the first version, I will add it.

 ## pybladerf tools:
 * pybladerf_info.py - Reading information about found devices.
-* pybladerf_sweep.pyx - a function that allows you to obtain a sweep over a given frequency range ( same as hackrf_sweep)
+* pybladerf_sweep.pyx - a function that allows you to obtain a sweep over a given frequency range (same as hackrf_sweep)
-* pybladerf_transfer.pyx - a function that allows you to record and play back samples
+* pybladerf_transfer.pyx - a function that allows you to record and play back samples (np.complex64)

 ## usage
 ```